silver-sat/Ground_Station_Software/README.md

 These instructions assume a Linux or MacOS environment.
 Different steps would be required for Windows environments.

 Clone the Ground_Station_Software repository from github to a local directory on the laptop.
-If the repository is already present, ensure it is up to date using git pull from the command line or an equivalent.
+If the repository is already present, ensure it is up to date using git pull from the command line or the equivalent.

 Open a command shell and navigate to the Ground_Station_Software directory.
 Create a python virtual environment with the following command: